 But it wasn’t a sport which anyone could enjoy.
-It began as a sport of status which was mainly enjoyed by the privileged and among the nobles of medieval Europe.
+It began as a sport of status mainly enjoyed by the privileged and among the nobles of medieval Europe.
 Birds of Prey, as well as their eggs and chicks, were extremely rare and expensive.
 Plus, the process of raising, caring for and training a falcon or hawk takes time, dedication, money and space – which in those days, rendered it more or less restricted to the noble classes.

-Falconry has often been nicknamed as ‘the sport of Kings’ – and it’s true.
-Royals of the UK have long practise falconry in their spare time.
+Falconry has often been nicknamed ‘the sport of Kings’ – and it’s true.
+Royals of the UK have long practised falconry in their spare time.
 In fact, Henry the 8th was known to be an avid falconer – his falconry mews were larger than his stables.
 Mary Queen of Scots took quite a liking to the sport, too.
 She loved keeping and flying Merlins.

 Try it out for yourself

 Many people still enjoy falconry – nowadays, anyone can practise falconry in the UK without a license.
-While we know you’re itching to get up close and personal with these magnificent creatures, keeping and training a bird of prey is a long-term commitment and quite frankly, an extremely tricky task!
+While we know you’re itching to get up close and personal with these magnificent creatures, keeping and training a bird of prey is a long-term commitment and, quite frankly, an extremely tricky task!